NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/10-heuristics.md

 {: .fs-9 }
 {: .no_toc }

 If there is such a thing as a generally accepted guide to good usability, then these are the 10 interaction design principles of Jakob Nielsen.
-If the heuristics are **followed from the beginning, many accessibility problems can be avoided**.
+If the heuristics are followed from the beginning, many accessibility problems can be avoided.
 {: .fs-6 .fw-300 }

 <img src="{{ '/assets/images/heuristics.png' | prepend: site.baseurl }}" alt="Title Picture Heuristics" title="Title Picture Heuristics"/>